Workers' Compensation FAQ

 "On-the-job” is actually an intentionally broad term.
 If you are hurt in your place of work or while performing a work-related task anywhere, you can get workers’ compensation benefits.
 For example, you are covered if you get hurt while on lunch in the breakroom, at a company holiday party hosted by a local hotel, or while traveling for work, like going to the store to get more printer ink for your supervisor.

-Wisconsin workers’ compensation laws require eligible claimants to be provided the full cost of all necessary medical treatments, reimbursement for traveling to medical appointments and prescription medicines, and about 66-1/3% of their typical wages or salary.
+Wisconsin workers’ compensation laws require injured worker’s to be provided the full cost of all necessary medical treatments, reimbursement for traveling to medical appointments and prescription medicines, and two thirds of an employee’s average weekly wage.

 You need to tell your employer or supervisor about your workplace accident within 30 days of it.
 However, the sooner you can tell them, the better.
 Ideally, your employer or supervisor will be told about your accident within the hour of it happening.
 Waiting longer than 30 days can invalidate your chances of filing a claim, but every day that passes will add to your employer’s suspicion about the legitimacy of your accident and injuries.

 You do not get workers’ compensation immediately after being in a workplace accident.
-There is a 3-day waiting period that must pass before you can make a claim to benefits.
-In other words, if your injury makes you miss less than 3 days of work, then you are not guaranteed wage-related benefits, but you should still be given medical treatment coverage.
-If you are unable to work for 7 days or longer, then you can be retroactively compensated for the first 3 days that went unpaid, though.
+There is a 3-day waiting period that must pass before you are eligible for disability benefits.
+In other words, if your injury makes you miss less than 3 days of work, then you are not guaranteed wage-related benefits, but your medical treatment must still be paid for by the worker’s compensation insurance carrier.
+If you are unable to work for 7 days or longer, then you will be retroactively compensated for the first 3 days that went unpaid.

 Nearly every employer in Wisconsin needs to provide workers’ compensation for their employees.
 Any company with 3 or more workers, except farming companies in the agricultural industry, needs to purchase a workers’ compensation insurance policy that covers all of their employees.
 Coverage begins on the first day an employee works, too.
-Companies with 3 or fewer workers must provide coverage to any worker who has earned at least $500 in the last fiscal quarter or 3 months.
+A company with 3 or fewer workers who has paid $500.00 or more in wages in any calendar quarter for work in Wisconsin is covered by worker’s compensation..
 Independent contractors are not considered employees and do not need to be provided workers’ compensation coverage by law.

 No, your employer is not allowed to terminate your employment because you were hurt or because you filed for workers’ compensation benefits.
 If you are fired after an on-the-job accident, then it could be considered retaliation or employment discrimination.
 You should speak with both a workers’ compensation lawyer and an employment law attorney if you are in such a situation.

 Virtually any type of injury suffered in the workplace or during a job duty can be considered a work-related injury covered by workers’ compensation.
 Most people imagine serious injuries being related to a workers’ comp claim, like a back or neck injury.
-The truth is many filings follow less visible injuries, like hearing loss experienced from working in a manufacturing plant or repetitive stress injuries suffered from using a keyboard in an office for 40 hours a week.
-Workers’ compensation can even be granted to employees who suffer mental health difficulties like anxiety or depression due to the scope of their work.
+The truth is many filings follow less visible injuries, like hearing loss experienced from working in a manufacturing plant or repetitive stress injuries from prolonged work activities causing deterioration to bones and joints.